ubccpsc/310/resources/readings/TestabilityAssertions.md

 # Testability

-When designing software we commonly think to support quality attributes such as usability or security, but an underappreciated quality attribute is _testability_.
+When designing software we commonly think to support quality attributes such as usability or security, but an under-appreciated quality attribute is _testability_.
 Testability is a quality attribute that does not affect how the system performs its functional requirements, but instead influences how amenable the system itself is to being tested.

 In order to be successful, a test needs to be able to execute the code you wish to test, in a way that can trigger a defect that will propagate an incorrect result to a program point where it can be checked against the expected behaviour.
 From this we can derive four high-level properties required for effective test writing and execution.
 These are controllability, observability, isolateablilty, and automatability.